Membership and Insurance

 If you have trouble accessing any of the information in this OPA Bulletin, or if you have questions about any of the information contained in the bulletin, please email the OPA communications department.

-- OPA’s new Practice Support Network will give pharmacists access to OPA’s team of experts to help answer practice and policy questions by phone or email.
+- NEW: Access to OPA’s Practice Support Network which lets you access OPA’s team of experts to help answer questions about policy and practice

 Back to top